Last updated on May 9th, 2023.

 - Address: Aberdour, Fife, KY3 0SL

-This is a wonderfully atmospheric place which I imagine is the reason the Outlander crew chose it as the setting for the Sainte Anne de Beaupré monastery in France in the last episode of season 1, where the Old Kitchen and Long Gallery were both used as filming locations.
+It’s a wonderfully atmospheric place, which I imagine is the reason the Outlander crew chose it as the setting for the Sainte Anne de Beaupré monastery in France in the last episode of season 1, where the Old Kitchen and Long Gallery were both used as filming locations.

 You might remember that the monastery (actually fictional) was the place that Claire and Murtagh took Jamie to recover after his ordeal in Wentworth Prison, but I have to say it looks even nicer in real life than is depicted in the show.

-There’s a lot of history to discover during a walk around this Historic Environment Scotland site and you’ll be kept occupied for much longer than you might imagine due to the impeccably restored castle interior, the gardens, and the pretty St. Fillans Church which lies next to the estate’s walled garden.
+There’s a lot of history to discover during a walk around this Historic Environment Scotland site, and you’ll be kept occupied for much longer than you might imagine due to the impeccably restored castle interior, the gardens, and the pretty St. Fillans Church which lies behind the estate’s walled garden.

-Be aware that parts of this castle are in ruin (to be expected for one of the oldest remaining buildings of its kind) but much of it has been restored and is worth viewing – like the Long Gallery and the original tower house.
+Be aware that parts of this castle are in ruin (to be expected seeing as it’s one of the oldest buildings of its kind), but much of it has been restored, like the Long Gallery and the original tower house.
+After your visit, you can grab a slice of cake in the on-site café and head out to the nearby Aberdour Silver Sands, which is a scenic beach overlooking Inchcolm Island.

 Culross